BalzaniEdoardo/PGAM/Readme.md

 docker run -v your-script-folder/:/scripts -ti -p 8888:8888 edoardobalzani87/pgam:1.0 /bin/bash -c "python scripts/yourscript.py"
 ```

-The -v option mounts *your-script-folder* as a volume in the contaiiner, links it to the virtual folder */scripts*, while the -c option executes a shell command, in this case *python yourscript.py*.
+The -v option mounts *your-script-folder* as a volume in the container, and links it to the virtual folder */scripts*, while the -c option executes a shell command, in this case, *python yourscript.py*.

 Note that eventual the inputs loaded by *yourscript.py* needs to be saved in *your-script-folder* to be available within the container.
 Similarly, all the outputs that *yourscript.py* saves, must be saved in the virtual folder *scripts/* to be copied in the host file system.